-We developed nemvaleukin, our lead product candidate, utilizing our protein engineering approach to design its molecular structure.
-Nemvaleukin is engineered to selectively bind to the intermediate-affinity IL-2 receptor complex and preferentially expand tumor-killing immune cells, such as CD8+ T cells and natural killer cells, with minimal expansion of immunosuppressive T{regs}.
-Nemvaleukin is designed to be an intrinsically active, stable fusion protein and, once administered, does not degrade to unmodified IL-2, which we believe contributes to its potential for enhanced tolerability.
+We used our protein engineering approach to design the molecular structure of nemvaleukin, our lead product candidate.
+Nemvaleukin is engineered to selectively bind to the intermediate-affinity IL-2 receptor complex and preferentially expand tumor-killing immune cells, such as CD8+ T cells and natural killer cells, with minimal expansion of immunosuppressive T{regs} .
+Nemvaleukin is an intrinsically active, stable fusion protein and, once administered, does not degrade to unmodified IL-2, which we believe contributes to its potential for enhanced tolerability.